nhantien/fast-api-container-demo/README.md

 # fast-api-container-demo

-This repository contains the codes for a Guide to Containers, Docker and Amazon ECS.
+This repository contains the codes for a Guide to Containers, Docker, and Amazon ECS.

-To see the blogpost and the guide, see this [document](doc/blog.md).
+To see the blog post and the guide, see this [document](doc/blog.md).

 ## Acknowledgement